 A Student Conduct Administrator may conduct an investigation to determine if the report merits charging a student with a violation(s) of the Student Code.
 If a student is charged with a violation, the Student Conduct Administrator will decide whether the case will be handled through an administrative hearing or a student conduct board hearing.
 In some cases, the Student Conduct Administrator may offer the student(s) involved in an incident the opportunity to substitute a student conduct hearing with a student conduct conference (described below).

 The involved student(s) identified in the conduct referral will be notified and will be asked to appear at the hearing.
 All parties will be asked to provide written and/or verbal accounts and to explain what happened.
 A determination of responsibility will be based on conduct referrals and the information presented at the hearing.
-The standard for conduct decision-making at all levels of the Student Code of Conduct process will be made on the basis of whether it is more likely than not that the accused student violated the Student Code.
+The standard for conduct decision-making at all levels of the Student Code’s conduct process will be made on the basis of whether it is more likely than not that the respondent violated the Student Code.

-The hearing shall follow the procedures outlined in Section III, G. During the hearing an accused student will have certain rights.
+The hearing shall follow the procedures outlined in Section III, G. During the hearing a respondent will have certain rights.
 (These are described in Section III, G, 2.)
 A written record shall be made of all administrative and board hearings.
 In board hearings where recommendations are appropriate, the board will submit its recommendations to a Student Conduct Administrator.
-At the conclusion of the hearing process, an accused student and a student who believes s/he has been the recipient of the accused student’s misconduct will have the right to appeal the disciplinary decision based on the criteria listed in Section III, H.
+At the conclusion of the hearing process, a respondent and a student who believes s/he has been the recipient of the respondent’s misconduct will have the right to appeal the disciplinary decision based on the criteria listed in Section III, H.